 When you declutter regularly, getting rid of things you don’t use, need or love becomes a habit.
 You’ll start automatically noticing things that aren’t adding value to your life as you go about your day, and get rid of them.

 Decluttering will stop being something you do once in a while, or at set times.
-And instead, become something you do all the time, without much extra thought or effort.
+Instead, becoming something you do all the time, without much extra thought or effort.
 It’s like decluttering on autopilot!

 For example, when you’re tidying up at the end of the day, if you come across something you no longer need, you can get rid of it right then.